vlandham/captain_z/out/captain_z.md

 "Just one more thing," she said.
 It was that paper with the jumbled letters on it she had found with the map.
 "What do you make of this?"
 She asked the doctor.

-Nova looked it up and down for a long time, holding it close to the lamp to see better.
+Nora looked it up and down for a long time, holding it close to the lamp to see better.

 "This looks like a code to me," she answered finally.
 "A hidden message of some sort.
 I've heard of a way to hide a message that would look like this.
 First you switch all the letters around.
 A becomes P, B becomes T, and so on.
 Then you write your message with this new alphabet arrangement."